 But I think, like many immigrants, we believe in America.
 We believe in the promise of America.
 And I think we recognize that our representative government is dependent on people stepping forward to say, ‘This is what I stand for.
 This is what I believe my community needs.’
 And so I think they eventually overcame their skepticism and now are huge supporters.

 Venkat: I immigrated in 1974 when I was three months old.
 I'm 50 years old.
 I grew up in a very tight-knit South Indian community in the suburbs of Detroit.
-And I remember growing up Fridays, Saturdays and Sundays interacting with close family friends who are like brothers and sisters to me to this day, largely because our parents wanted to hold on to that immigrant heritage and wanted to make sure that there was a comfort associated with that community.
+And I remember, growing up, interacting with close family friends who are like brothers and sisters to me to this day, largely because our parents wanted to hold on to that immigrant heritage and wanted to make sure that there was a comfort associated with that community.
 They wanted their children to have pride in their religion and culture and heritage.

 It was a very courageous and proactive effort by our parents' generation that has led us to today, where we celebrate the religious and cultural diversity we have, including from Asian communities and South Asian communities like my own.

 But I think that's the story of Pennsylvania.
 It's the story of the United States.
-When I talk to my neighbors, they often relay the experience [about] their grandparents, [who were immigrants from] Poland or from Italy or from Russia, they faced similar questions of how they could hold on to their roots.
+When I talk to my neighbors, they often relay [stories about] their grandparents, [who were immigrants from] Poland or from Italy or from Russia.
+They faced similar questions of how they could hold on to their roots.
 I think that diversity is our strength and we should be celebrating that.
 I think that's the American story.

 Let's talk about this new law that has made Diwali an official state holiday in Pennsylvania.
 What does it entail, and why was it important to have Diwali as an official state holiday?